 Uniform and spare clothes

 Please ensure all items of clothing are named clearly.
 Every child will also need a bag of weather appropriate spare clothes to hang on their peg as well as an empty carrier bag.
 If your child has had a toilet accident or becomes wet from playing in the water tray, we will change your child into their spare clothes and put the wet clothes into the plastic bag and put onto your child’s peg.
 If your child has had to borrow Nursery spare clothing, please wash them and return the clothes to us as soon as possible.
 As the weather is getting colder, please also send your child to school with a coat.
-On rainy days please send your child with a pair of wellington boots, this way they can still enjoy our outside area and have dry school shoes to put back on when they return inside.
-(These can also be left on the children’s pegs).
+On rainy days if your child comes to school wearing wellington boots, please also bring a pair of school shoes to change into once they are in the classroom.

 As we have two classes per day, one child from the Blue Class (morning children) will share their peg with a member of the Red Class (afternoon children).